ot4i/app-connect-templates/resources/markdown/Migrate data from Databricks to IBM Db2_instructions.md

    - [IBM Db2](https://ibm.biz/acibmdb2)
 3. To start the flow, in the banner, click **Start flow** or **Deploy flow**.

-The flow is started whenever a new record is created in Databricks.

-Use this template to create a new record in an IBM Db2 table whenever a new record is added to a Databricks table.
+For example, use this template to create a new record in an IBM Db2 table whenever a new record is added to a Databricks table.